 The Highlights of a Visit to Diocletian’s Palace

 Diocletian’s Palace contains some of the most impressive Roman architecture to be found on the Adriatic coast.
-Its highlights include the oldest Catholic cathedral in the world, 3500 year-old Egyptian sphinxes, and vestiges of Roman, Venetian, and medieval architecture.
-The Old City is a Unesco Heritage Site and is also famous as a setting for the popular series ‘Game of Thrones’.
+Its highlights include the oldest Catholic cathedral in the world still in use, 3500 year-old Egyptian sphinxes, and vestiges of Roman, Venetian, and medieval architecture.
+Split’s Old City is a Unesco Heritage Site and is also famous as a setting for the popular series ‘Game of Thrones’.
 And of course, this being the Balkans, it contains lots intriguing (and sometimes ironic) twists of history.
 This post explores all that and details the highlights of a visit to this ‘living’ museum (I’ll explain that too).

 Diocletian was born in Salona (about 10km outside Split) in 244 AD.
 The province of Dalmatia was at that time part of the Roman Empire and Diocletian rose through the ranks of the military.
 He became cavalry commander then, in 284 AD, succeeded as Emperor.
 He restored efficient government to an Empire in near anarchy during this time period.
 But what he is most known for is the Diocletianic Persecution, the Roman Empire’s last, largest, and bloodiest persecution of Christianity.